Compare Razer Huntsman V2 Analog vs Corsair K100 RGB

 3.3

-Value for money is mixed: reviewers often like the feature set, but the high price repeatedly limits the recommendation.
+Value for money is highly conditional: reviewers like the premium feature set but repeatedly warn that the high price only makes sense if the extras are used.

 volume control